 Requirements

-• Cited via footnotes throughout essay and in a complete bibliography at the end.
+- Cited throughout essay in in a bibliography

-There are recordings of the LFE summit on the Free Enterprise Center site, so it’s ok if you missed some of the speakers!
+*There are recordings of the LFE summit on the Free Enterprise Center site, so it is okay if you missed some of the speakers!

 Quaestus Conversations provides monthly audio content designed to spark conversations beyond our Concordia audience, and showcase our student contributors' exceptional work.
 Click here for the latest episode and archives on Spotify.